 Various graduate school and graduate fellowship programs are supervised by the coordinator of graduate fellowships.
 The broadest of these is the Michigan Scholars in College Teaching program which attempts to identify early and encourage students of promise who are interested in college teaching.
 This program is administered cooperatively by five Michigan liberal arts colleges and the University of Michigan.
+A similar program, but restricted to the humanities, is conducted jointly with thirty-six colleges and the University of Chicago.
 Students who show outstanding promise are eligible for graduate fellowships.
 A number of competitive national fellowships are available to Calvin seniors and information on these is also available through the coordinator.
 These include the Woodrow Wilson fellowships, the Danforth Foundation fellowships, the Rhodes scholarships, the Marshall fellowships, the National Science Foundation fellowships, the various Fulbright grants, and many others.
 The conditions for these grants vary from year to year as do the deadlines.
 For most of them, however, application must be made early in the fall and students are advised to take the Graduate Record Examination at the earliest possible date.